openwallet-foundation/bifold-wallet/docs/design/mobile-verifier.md

       - Write predefined templates into the application `store` (like we do with settings) on the application bootstrap.
     - Read: Read from the store on the App screens
     - Update/Delete: Use React actions to trigger store reducer
-  - Option 2: - Create AFJ module for template managing operations (CRUD) similar to existing ones (like connections, credentials, proofs, etc).
+  - Option 2: - Create Credo module for template managing operations (CRUD) similar to existing ones (like connections, credentials, proofs, etc).
     - Issue:
-      - AFJ modules represents protocols from Aries RFC's.
+      - Credo modules represents protocols from Aries RFC's.
-      - AFJ maintainers may not want to include a such synthetic module for Proof Templates.
+      - Credo maintainers may not want to include a such synthetic module for Proof Templates.
-      - If AFJ maintainers reject this module we need to find a proper place to locate it.
+      - If Credo maintainers reject this module we need to find a proper place to locate it.
     - Create:
       - Define a constant with a predefined templates.
-      - Write templates into AFJ repository on the bootstrap.
+      - Write templates into Credo repository on the bootstrap.
-    - Read: Read from the AFJ store on the App screens
+    - Read: Read from the Credo store on the App screens
-    - Update/Delete: Use AFJ methods from the new module
+    - Update/Delete: Use Credo methods from the new module

 ## Proof Request Template Structure